 In Science we provide practical and exciting opportunities for children to investigate the world in which they live.
 We want to spark their curiosity so that they are keen to ask questions, in order to better understand scientific concepts.
-Our aim is to make Science fun whilst developing confidence and interest in scientific knowledge and skills.
+Our aim is to make Science fun whilst developing confidence and interest in scientific knowledge, enquiry types and scientific skills.

 Our key principles for teaching Science are: